akshatrksingh/automatic-hand-tracking/README.md

 ### Mac Users Note

-For macOS users, the original `misc.py` decoder logic has been replaced with OpenCV-based implementation to ensure compatibility.
+For macOS users, the original `misc.py` decoder logic needs to be replaced with OpenCV-based implementation to ensure compatibility.

 ## Getting Started